slowkow/hlabud/README.md

     ## [1]  4 18

+Notice:

-Notice that the `dosage` matrix has one row for each individual and one column for each amino acid at each position.
+-   The `dosage` matrix has one row for each individual and one column for each amino acid at each position.
 By default, `amino_dosage()` will discard the columns where all individuals are identical.

-Also notice that the first individual has dosage=3 for `P6_D` (position 6 Asp).
+-   The first individual has `dosage=3` for `P6_D` (position 6 Asp).
     That’s because we assigned this individual 3 alleles in our input.

-Please be careful to check that the dosage looks the way you expect.
+Please be careful to check that your data looks the way you expect!

 ### UMAP embedding of HLA-DRB1 alleles